Last Updated on March 25, 2021 by Shaun Snapp

 On several companies where SAP was not yet installed, but SAP was being analyzed as a new purchase, I learned that the prospect found out about the indirect access and SAP from the competing vendor.
-That is not from the consulting company that was advising them (and that wanted them to select SAP).
+That is not from the consulting company advising them (and that wanted them to select SAP).
 This is a concerted effort by SAP consulting companies to do this and another reason why SAP consulting companies act more as sales arms of SAP than as independent advisors to their “clients.”

-Occasionally a point is made in a different subject matter area that applies so perfectly to the present subject area that it would be a loss to leave it out.
+Occasionally a point is made in a different subject matter area that applies perfectly to the present subject area that it would be a loss to leave it out.

 The following is a quotation from the progressive economist Richard Wolff.